42,000 Coast Guard members working without pay during shutdown

 The Coast Guard is the only part of the military under the Department of Homeland Security, rather than the Department of Defense which continues to be funded during the shutdown.

-The majority of the Coast Guard's civilian workforce has been furloughed without pay until further notice, with a small fraction still working as essential personnel.
+As for the thousands of people in the Coast Guard's civilian workforce, most have been furloughed without pay until further notice, with a small fraction still working as essential personnel.

 Government employees have received back pay at the end of past shutdowns.